mozilla-spidermonkey/jsparagus/js-quirks.md

 stack searching for a matching error-handling rule.
 The manual says “Error recovery strategies are necessarily guesses.”

-But here's how this could work in an LR parser generator:
+But here’s a slightly more careful error recovery mechanism that could do the job:

 1. For each production in the ES spec grammar where ASI could happen, e.g.